dougeby/IntuneDocs/intune-user-help/check-compliance-on-your-device-android.md

 # Check compliance on your Android device

 If your device hasn't checked in with Intune in a while, you might not be able to access your company or school resources.
-To regain access, try the following:
+Try these steps to regain access.

 1. Open the Company Portal app for Android on your device.

 2. Tap **Check device settings**.

 If you are unable to reset your lost or stolen device, ask your company support to reset it for you.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).